 We have managed through the project implementations and have worked with IT groups to make sure we are installing products and cabling they will be prepared to support once they are on site, but this is far from a perfect process so far.

 - How will IT and Facilities work together to maintain these networks?

 - How will IT respond to the service needs of OT?

 There is no doubt it makes sense to manage one network infrastructure for all things connected to the IT network.
 It also makes sense that the IT professionals should manage the network, at all levels.
-The part where I typically deviate from the rest of the “One Network” pack is when it comes to the applications living on the network.
+The part where I deviate from the “One Network” pack is applications on the network.

 This is where new innovations are hard at work to eliminate these problems.
 The product we use is Optigo Connect by Optigo Networks, which employs passive optical networking (PON) to allow the OT segments of the IT backbone to be installed in a much more cost-effective way than traditional fiber infrastructure.

 The second part of this IT/OT backbone conversation is about ideology more than technical ability.
-To explain, let’s get technical for a minute with an example: Consider a floor with 30 VAV controllers serving conditioned air to the offices and open areas on a typical building floor.
+To explain, let’s get technical for a minute with an example.
+Consider a floor with 30 VAV controllers serving conditioned air to offices and open areas on a typical floor.
 Manufacturers like Distech Controls and KMC have created VAV controllers that connect using IP cables.

 When used in combination with the Optigo Connect, the ethernet switch supports the Rapid Spanning Tree Protocol (RSTP) as well as a ring monitoring function to automatically switch off redundant paths, and a broadcast storm protection function.
 This creates some redundancy if a connection is broken in the middle of the floor.